-The Hampton range boast some amazing technology that means this range has some of the highest efficiency and lowest particulate output of any range of stoves sold in the UK.
-This is one of only a few double-sided stoves in the UK that has officially passed the new Eco Design regulations.
+The Panoramic and Hampton stoves boast some amazing technology that means this range has some of the highest efficiency and lowest particulate output of any range of stoves sold in the UK.

-To top it off they are backed up with a 7-year promise,
+To top it off they are backed up with a 5 and 7-year promise, retrospectively.